glasser/vote.davidglasser.net/content/post/201611-candidates.md

 was
 that
 [Barbara Thomas is opposed to renter's rights](http://www.ebcitizen.com/2016/04/judging-alameda-county-superior-court.html).
-The fact that she pitches herself as a "victim's rights attorney" really rubs me the wrong way: our criminal justice system is specifically not designed as a mechanism for victims to get revenge on criminals, but for our society as a whole to prevent bad behavior.
+The fact that she pitches herself as a "victims rights attorney" really rubs me the wrong way: our criminal justice system is specifically not designed as a mechanism for victims to get revenge on criminals, but for our society as a whole to prevent bad behavior.
 Jackson has the endorsements and attitude that